0xPolygonID/docs/docs/web-wallet.md

 ### Step 2 - Creating the Query

-Define what information you need from your users and build a query using the Query Builder [https://schema-builder.polygonid.me/query-builder ].
+Define what information you need from your users and build a query using the [Query Builder](https://schema-builder.polygonid.me/query-builder).
 Once you create the query, you can select the network and test your query.
 Copy the generated code snippet of the query for later integration into your verifier setup.